Birkenes Municipality: Coat of arms

 The coat of arms was granted on 5 December 1986.
 The official blazon is "Vert, a birch branch with three leaves argent issuant from the base" (I grønt en oppvoksende sølv bjørkekvist med tre blader).
 This means the arms have a green field (background) and the charge is a birch tree branch with three leaves.
 The branch and leaves have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the importance of agriculture in the municipality.
 The arms are a canting of the Norwegian word bjørk which means birch (it is canting since bjørk is similar to "birk-" in the name Birkenes).
 The three leaves symbolize the three main areas in the municipality: Birkenes in the south, Herefoss in the northeast, and Vegusdal in the northwest.
 The arms were designed by Daniel Rike who based it off an idea by Knut Øvensen.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Birkenes.
+The Church of Norway has three parishes (sokn) within Birkenes Municipality.
 It is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.